Sarahlophus/note-taker/README.md

 ## Usage Instructions

 To begin, start the server in an inegrated terminal by entering command <code>nodemon server</code> or <code>node server.js</code>.
 Open http://localhost:3001/index in your browser to access the Note Taker program!
+You can also simply click the link at the bottom of this page to access the deployed page.

 ![a gif of a coding program with green theme displaying server routes and js file, then a green and white website with left side panel and main section](img/Note-Taker.gif)